SetProtocol/STIPS/STIPS/STIP-002.md

 ![flow diagram](../assets/tradeSplitterGeneralIndex.png)
 ### A manager is looking to trade 10k SNX to 200 ETH.
-1. Manager sets up a rebalance using GeneralIndexModule, then calls trade() on `GeneralIndexModule` passing in the input tokens, output tokens, path, slippage tolerance, whether to use an exact input trade, and `TradeSplitterExchangeAdapter` as the exchange
+1. Manager sets up a rebalance using GeneralIndexModule, then calls trade() on `GeneralIndexModule` passing in the input tokens, output tokens, path, slippage tolerance, whether to use an exact input trade, and `UniswapV2IndexExchangeAdapter` as the exchange
-2. `GeneralIndexModule` gets approval and trade calldata via `TradeSplitterIndexExchangeAdapter`
+2. `GeneralIndexModule` gets approval and trade calldata via `UniswapV2IndexExchangeAdapter`
 3. `GeneralIndexModule` calls invoke on the SetToken twice, with the calldata to execute an approval and trade transaction.
 4. The SetToken approves the input token to `TradeSplitter`, and calls the tradeExactInput() or tradeExactOutput() function.
 5. `TradeSplitter` checks if it has the correct DEX approvals, calculates the optimal split between Uniswap and Sushiswap, and execute the trades, directing the outputs to the SetToken